NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Incremental delegations supporting authoritative name servers do not need the additional (parallel) incremental delegation query, but instead will include the incremental delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses.
 If it is known that an authoritative name server supports incremental deleg, than no direct queries for the incremental delegation need to be send in parallel to the legacy delegation query.

+{{dnssec-signed-zones}} describes deleg referral responses, and how a resolver can detect support for it with an authoritative nameserver, for DNSSEC signed zones.
+{{unsigned-zones}} shortly addresses support with unsigned zones.
+{{behavior-with-auth-support}} specifies how authoritative name server support influences resolver behavior.

+### Referral responses with DNSSEC signed zones {#dnssec-signed-zones}

 For example, querying the zone from {{dnssec-zone}} for `www.customer5.example.
 A`, will return the following referral response:

 ~~~